angular/angular/aio/content/cookbook/ajs-quick-reference.md

                                MovieListCtrl]);
       </code-example>

-      AngularJS, has code in each controller that looks up an appropriate Angular module
+      AngularJS has code in each controller that looks up an appropriate Angular module
             and registers the controller with that module.

             The first argument is the controller name.
 The second argument defines the string names of